 Picasso’s analogy between tailoring and art style has interesting implications.
 To fix on a sartorial style and always dress in the same manner turns ones clothing into a uniform.
 The author Hermann Broch writes in The Sleepwalkers, that it is ‘the uniform’s true function to manifest and ordain order in the world, to arrest the confusion and flux of life…life itself, recedes to a distance’.
 To embrace the ‘confusion and flux of life’ is surely one of the artist’s tasks, but can this be achieved using one fixed language for all occasions and all subjects?

-Picasso knew how to dress, delighting as he did in costumes and role-playing.
+Picasso dressed with élan, delighting as he did in costumes and role-playing.
 Whether the matador, peasant, man-about-town, worker, dandy, or beach bum, it was all played as exuberant theatre.
 The same creative playfulness permeates his work across media, styles and periods of his long career.
-Confident in the stability and strength of his inner core, he felt able to express himself freely in whatever form his creative intuitions and interests led him.
+Confident in the stability and strength of his inner core, he felt able to express himself freely in whatever form the task demanded and his interests led him.

 We recognise a Picasso not through stylistic continuity, but by close attention to the developmental narrative of his life’s work.
 Following this takes sustained effort, concentration and intellectual investment on the part of the viewer, which is at odds with our current culture.
 Today’s art market values fashionable product, the one off idea, the headline grabber, over the notion of canonical works.
 Without the canon of illustrious artists, and the connoisseurship and critical culture needed to support it, all artists become of equal value, or no value.
 What distinguishes one from another is now visibility, however fleeting, which is manufactured by the market and media working in cahoots.

-Independent critics John Berger, Peter Fuller, Andrew Brighton and Brandon Taylor were amongst my early influences.
-These were serious intellectuals, with whom one might on occasion disagree, but nevertheless always value and respect them for their rigorous and informed thinking.
+Independent critics and reviewers John Berger, Linda Nochlin, Peter Fuller, Andrew Brighton and Brandon Taylor were amongst my early influences.
+These were serious intellectuals, with whom one might on occasion disagree, but nevertheless always value and respect for their rigorous and informed thinking.
 In their place a generation of lightweight media hacks has now emerged, who dance to the tune of powerful galleries and art institutions.

-To return to my original question; can the ‘confusion and flux of life’ be depicted using one fixed language for all occasions and all subjects?
+To return to my original question: can the ‘confusion and flux of life’ be depicted using one fixed language for all occasions and all subjects?
+I think not.
 The old modernist adage of ‘form follows function,’ is re-configured in my work as ‘style follows subject’.
 In other words, visual style is not predetermined, but grows out of the subject matter engaged with.
+The value of this approach is in foregrounding the subject, in all its complexities, over the parochial style/brand of the artist.

-As an artist forty-five years into his career, what continues to matter is paying heed to the world, and the renewal of my expressive language, thus avoiding the pathos of writer Roger Wade in Raymond Chandler’s The Long Goodbye, who finds himself condemned to imitating his earlier successes, and ‘reading my old stuff for inspiration’.
+What continues to matter to me after a lifetime of making art, is paying heed to the world and the renewal of my expressive language - thus avoiding the pathos of writer Roger Wade in Raymond Chandler’s The Long Goodbye, who finds himself condemned to imitating his earlier successes, and ‘reading my old stuff for inspiration’.

 < return to Essays